 What are termites?

-One of the most common types of termites living throughout Utah is the subterranean termite.
+One of the most common types of termites in Salt Lake City is the subterranean termite.
 In their natural environment (forested areas), termites are beneficial insects that help to break down decaying wood and other materials made of cellulose.
 The problem is, termites have come to live near people, nesting in the ground in our yards and feeding on our home’s structural wood.

 Termites are social insects and live and work together in large groups or castes.
 Immature termites develop into either workers, soldiers, or reproductives.
 Each caste performs a task that helps the colony to succeed.
 Workers gather food for the colony, soldiers defend the colony, and reproductives increase the colony size.

 Are termites dangerous?

 Termites are dangerous pests – not because they bite or spread disease, but because they cause significant structural damage inside the homes and other buildings they invade.
 Unfortunately, the presence of termites feeding in your home is not usually noticeable until the infestation becomes substantial.

 The structural damage termites cause is costly to repair and is not something that most homeowners’ insurance covers.
 Insurance companies consider termite damage preventable and not something that happens overnight.